VISTA (telescope): 4MOST

+Project history

-VISTA is carrying out surveys of the southern sky at near infrared wavelengths.
+VISTA carried out surveys of the southern sky at near infrared wavelengths.
 Such surveys should both return direct scientific results and help select objects for further studies with larger telescopes.
 There are two related projects: the Wide Field Camera (WFCAM) on the United Kingdom Infrared Telescope in Hawaii carries out infrared surveys of the northern sky, and the VLT Survey Telescope in Chile carries out surveys of the southern sky in visible light.

 Early morning shot shows VISTA in front of the Paranal summit.